ShehrozMirza/Assignment/README.md

 # I assumed it is okay to use ScrapeIt library.

 # Do I have to build a complex UI?
 # I assumed whole assignment task can be done in just one activity and I keep the UI very simple.

+#Thank you so much for this wonderful opportunity and I really like to meet forward with the technical team.